grpc/grpc-dotnet/examples/README.md

 If you are brand new to gRPC on .NET a good place to start is the getting started tutorial: [Create a gRPC client and server in ASP.NET Core](https://docs.microsoft.com/aspnet/core/tutorials/grpc/grpc-start)

+> [!NOTE]
-**NOTE:** The example projects use version numbers from [Directory.Packages.props](../Directory.Packages.props) when referencing packages.
+> The example projects use version numbers from [Directory.Packages.props](../Directory.Packages.props) when referencing packages.
 For example: `<PackageReference Include="Grpc.Net.Client" />`.
 Example projects that are copied outside of the repository must update package versions to run correctly.

 ## [Greeter](./Greeter)